ClaireMarchal/HiCRes/README.md

 - "Error: no prediction computed."

 This error occurs either if the equation.txt file has not been generated (unkown error), or if the equation has not been predicted (most likely).
 In this second case, an equation.txt file should be present in the output directory, containing the error details instead of the final equation.
-The error is the absence of linearity of the distribution of the mapped reads in function of the read number or in function of the windows size (specified in the equation.txt file).
-This will happen if you mixed several libraries together.
+The error is the absence of linearity of the cube root of the distribution of the mapped reads in function of the cube root of the read number or in function of the cube root of the windows size (specified in the equation.txt file).
+This may happen if you mixed several libraries together.
 This tool cannot process several libraries.
 The linearity of the distribution is the main condition to extract the equation to predict the resolution of the library in function of the depth.
-Thus, if the distribution is not linear, it unfortunately impossible to make any prediction.
+Thus, if the distribution is not linear, it is unfortunately impossible to make any prediction.
 If you are analysing a single library, trying to start with a deeper library may improve that.

-## Benchmarking (ongoing section)
+## Benchmarking

-Pulling the docker using singularity can take around 25 minutes.
+Pulling the docker using singularity for the first time can take around 25 minutes.

 Below are the processing times of HiC data using the raw method (starting from fastq files).
 This times have been measured using singularity on an HPC server, allocating 40 cpus.